uoregon-libraries/newspaper-curation-app/hugo/content/setup/installation.md

   [RAIS](https://github.com/uoregon-libraries/rais-image-server))
 - Apache/nginx for authentication as well as proxying to NCA and the IIIF server
 - Two running [Open ONI][oni] applications: staging and production.
-- An [ONI Agent][agent] must be set up for each ONI instance in order to automate some of the functionality from NCA to ONI.
+- An [ONI Agent][agent] (at least v1.5.0) must be set up for each ONI instance in order to automate some of the functionality from NCA to ONI.
 The NCA server needs to be able to connect to the ONI Agent, but the agent's ports should not be open to any other traffic.
   - In our setup, we have an internal-network-only port for the agents, and they run using systemd so that they start on reboot and we can specify their settings directly in the systemd unit's environment.
 The ONI Agent